FlyingWorkshop/market-design/_sources/book/game-theory-and-incentives.md

 A key observation is that since $m$ is matched in every stable matching, any acceptable matching $y$ in which $m$ is unmatched must be blocked by either $(m, w)$ or some $(m', w')$ with $m \neq m'$.

 Suppose that instead of reporting that only $w$ is acceptable, $m$ makes a "truncated truthful report" meaning that the women are ordered truthfully but those ranked below $w$ are reported to be unacceptable.
 As before, $m$ is matched in every stable matching even with the truncated report.
-Say the DAA now matches $m$ to woman $w'$ where $w' \succ_m w$.
+Say the DAA now matches $m$ to woman $w'$ where $w' \succeq_m w$.
+Note that under this truncated report, man $m$ cannot be matched with a woman he likes less than woman $w$.

 Say that $m$ had just reported truthfully, then the DAA would select the man-optimal stable matching $\hat{x}$.
 Any matching that was blocked or unacceptable with the truncated report is still blocked or unacceptable in the same way.
 Hence $\hat{x}$ is still the man-optimal stable matching and $\mu_{\hat{x}}(m) = w'$.